ritvikindupuri/AD-AttackSim/README.md

 ## 🚀 Getting Started

-Follow the instructions below to get ADversary up and running.
+This application is designed to be run in an environment where the Google Gemini API key is pre-configured as an environment variable (`API_KEY`).

 ### Prerequisites
 -   A modern web browser (Chrome, Firefox, Edge).
--   An API Key from your chosen provider:
+-   A Google Gemini API Key obtained from [Google AI Studio](https://aistudio.google.com/app/apikey).

-    -   **Google Gemini:** Obtain one from [Google AI Studio](https://aistudio.google.com/app/apikey).
+### Local Development / Deployment
-    -   **OpenAI:** Obtain one from the [OpenAI Platform](https://platform.openai.com/api-keys).
+This is a pure client-side application that reads the API key from its hosting environment.

-### Local Development Setup
+**Step 1: Configure the API Key**

-This is a pure client-side application.
-You can serve the project's root directory using any simple static file server.
+The application is hardcoded to look for the API key in `process.env.API_KEY`.
+You must ensure this variable is available in the environment where you serve the application.
+How you do this depends on your hosting platform (e.g., setting secrets in Vercel/Netlify, or using a `.env` file with a local development server that supports it).

-**Step 1: Serve the Application**
+**Step 2: Serve the Application**
-If you have the project files locally, open your terminal in the project's root directory and use a simple server.
+If you have the project files locally, open your terminal in the project's root directory and use a simple static file server.

 -   **Using Python:**
     ```bash